-- 2.1.1 This Specification sets out the functional and technical requirements that must be satisfied for type-approval of an NTA by TCA.
-It does not contain additional telematics service requirements; these are not within scope of this Specification and will be set out in supplementary Specification(s). - 2.1.2 A type-approved OBM System comprises: - a. an Electronic Control Unit (ECU); - b.
-Mass Sensor Units (MSUs); and - c. all of the related documentation required by this Specification.

-- 2.1.3 There are three categories of OBM System operating under the National Telematics Framework.
-The three categories differ in the functionality offered and their intended use, noting that the ability to accurately measure and report the mass of an axle group and a vehicle is consistent across all categories. - 2.1.4 These three categories are: - a.
-Category A OBM Systems in this category electronically display collected data to drivers and/or loaders. - b.
-Category B OBM Systems in this category also collect and transfer the collected data. - c.
-Category C OBM Systems in this category collect data and transfer Data Records in a standardised way to a telematics in-vehicle unit (in accordance with Interconnectivity of Telematics In-Vehicle Unit With Other Systems Functional and Technical Specification). - 2.1.5 For a list of requirements that apply to each category, refer to Appendix C. - 2.1.6 The ECU and MSU within a type-approved OBM System function as an OBM System as required by this Specification when connected to each other.
-However, if an ECU that is part of a type-approved OBM System is coupled to an MSU that was not part of the same application for type-approval, then that coupling does not constitute a type-approved OBM System, without first being submitted for type-approval. - 2.1.7 The OBM System shall determine the Axle Group Mass of each individual axle group of a vehicle, and also the consequent aggregate or Gross Vehicle Mass. - 2.1.8 The OBM System shall meet environmental conditions suitable for its operation in a vehicle. - 2.1.9 The OBM System shall collect data identifying malfunctions, tampering and attempts at tampering (subject to OBM System category). - 2.1.10 An OBM System includes the documentation associated with its installation, calibration operation and maintenance. - 2.1.11 An OBM System may contain other components, functions, sources and sensors to deliver regulatory or commercial telematics service specific requirements, such as an external communications device.
-Such components must be identified to TCA and documented to TCA's satisfaction to allow determination of their impact on requirements within this Specification.
+- 2.1.1 This specification sets out the functional and technical requirements that must be satisfied for type-approval of an NTA by TCA.
+It does not contain additional telematics service requirements; these are not within scope of this specification and will be set out in supplementary specification(s). - 2.1.2 A type-approved OBM system comprises: - an electronic control unit (ECU); - mass sensor units (MSUs); and - all of the related documentation required by this specification. - 2.1.3 There are three categories of OBM system operating under the National Telematics Framework.
+The three categories differ in the functionality offered and their intended use, noting that the ability to accurately measure and report the mass of an axle group and a vehicle is consistent across all categories. - 2.1.4 These three categories are: - Category A OBM systems in this category electronically display collected data to drivers and/or loaders. - Category B OBM systems in this category also collect and transfer the collected data. - Category C OBM systems in this category collect data and transfer data records in a standardised way to a telematics device (in accordance with Interconnectivity of Telematics Device with Other Systems Functional and Technical Specification). - 2.1.5 For a list of requirements that apply to each category, see Appendix C. - 2.1.6 The ECU and MSU within a type-approved OBM system function as an OBM system as required by this specification when connected to each other.
+However, if an ECU that is part of a type-approved OBM system is coupled to an MSU that was not part of the same application for type-approval, then that coupling does not constitute a type-approved OBM system, without first being submitted for type-approval. - 2.1.7 The OBM system shall determine the axle group mass of each individual axle group of a vehicle, and also the consequent aggregate or gross vehicle mass. - 2.1.8 The OBM system shall meet environmental conditions suitable for its operation in a vehicle. - 2.1.9 The OBM system shall collect data identifying malfunctions, tampering and attempts at tampering (subject to OBM system category). - 2.1.10 An OBM system includes the documentation associated with its installation, calibration operation and maintenance. - 2.1.11 An OBM system may contain other components, functions, sources and sensors to deliver regulatory or commercial telematics service specific requirements, such as an external communications device.
+Such components must be identified to TCA and documented to TCA's satisfaction to allow determination of their impact on requirements within this specification.